-We want to ensure you have an enjoyable, thorough and inspiring learning experience at Lewisham Southwark College.
+We want to ensure you have an enjoyable, thorough and inspiring learning experience here.
 That’s why we offer exciting programmes across a range of subjects, and provide support to those who need it.

 Careers information and guidance

 Our Guidance and Support Officers can provide help with topics such as:

 - Finding employment

 Our students and staff come from all spheres of life and we believe our similarities and differences make the College an exciting place to study.
 If you join us, you’ll be expected to show respect to each other and all of our staff.
 This means:

 - Responding immediately - and politely - to requests from members of staff